mathworks/toolboxdesign/MEX.md

 To illustrate these best practices, we've created a sample project: The Arithmetic Toolbox, available on [GitHub](https://github.com/mathworks/arithmetic).
 We'll reference this toolbox throughout the guide to demonstrate practical applications of these principles.
 For key concepts please refer to the [Toolbox Best Practices](./README.md).

 ## MEX function from a single C++ source file
-Suppose you have a C++ MEX source file that is a single C++ source file.
-MEX source files need not be distributed to the toolbox users, since they are not required to run the toolbox.
+Suppose you have a single C++ MEX source file, this MEX source file need not be distributed to the toolbox users, since they are not required to run the toolbox.
 Only the compiled function needs to be distributed.
 We recommend keeping the C++ MEX source files outside of the `toolbox` folder in a folder focused on C++ code, `cpp`.

 For each MEX function in the `cpp` folder, create a folder with the name that matches the name of your MEX function.
 This folder should end with `Mex` to indicate that all the files within the folder are associated with a single MEX function.